 Construction workers on the road are taking a great risk to maintain roads and ensure that our travels remain smooth.
 The least we can do as drivers is try to avoid a collision with them.

-The Washington, D.C. personal injury attorneys at Koonz McKenney Johnson & DePaolis LLP help victims who have sustained injuries or lost loved ones in construction accidents.
-Call us today to speak to one of our attorneys.
+The Virginia personal injury attorneys at Koonz McKenney Johnson & DePaolis LLP help victims who have sustained injuries or lost loved ones in construction accidents.
+Contact us today to speak to one of our attorneys.